 Certify enjoys the biggest share of the vote at the moment, followed by Receipt Bank, webexpenses and Expensify.
 Concur, now part of SAP, is back in the pack with the users who still rely on Excel.

 There looks to be more work needed in this market, as the Excel users are so pleased with their systems, they rate them more highly than users of many of the commercial applications.
 That situation is unlikely to persist when Making Tax Digital finally arrives, so help us find out which tools are up to the task.
+The results of several hundred user reviews during 2018 are now available on AccountingWEB's data and expense management software reviews page.

 Forecasting, planning and analysis